Flower

 Gardening Advice

-Strawberries are relatively easy to grow, and with proper care, they can produce sweet and beautiful fruits.
-Here are the key points for cultivation:
+Strawberries are relatively easy to grow, but with proper care, they reward the gardener with sweet, beautiful fruits.
+Key points include:

 Sunlight